AdrienTorris/awesome-blazor/README.md

 * [Archives](https://github.com/AdrienTorris/awesome-blazor/tree/master/Archives) - [2018](https://github.com/AdrienTorris/awesome-blazor/blob/master/Archives/2018.md#podcasts), [2017](https://github.com/AdrienTorris/awesome-blazor/blob/master/Archives/2017.md#podcasts).

 ## Presentations slides
-* [Blazor, a new framework for browser-based .NET apps](https://github.com/SteveSandersonMS/presentation-2020-01-NDCLondon) - January 29, 2020 - Source doe of the session by Steve Sanderson at the NDC London, "Blazor, a new framework for browser-based .NET apps".
+* [Blazor, a new framework for browser-based .NET apps](https://github.com/SteveSandersonMS/presentation-2020-01-NDCLondon) - January 29, 2020 - Source code of the session by Steve Sanderson at the NDC London, "Blazor, a new framework for browser-based .NET apps".
+* [Blazor in more depth](https://github.com/SteveSandersonMS/presentation-2020-01-NdcBlazorComponentLibraries) - January 28, 2020 - Blazor in more depth by Steve Sanderson and Ryan Nowak at the NDC London 2020.
 * [Authoring custom components - .NET Conf "Focus on Blazor"](https://github.com/EdCharbeneau/DotnetConfBlazor) - January 14, 2020 - Slides and demo of the presentation by Ed Charbeneau at the .NET Conf "Focus on Blazor".
 * [Routing A-Z - .NET Conf "Focus on Blazor"](https://github.com/chrissainty/Talks-DotNetConf-01-2020) - January 14, 2020 - Slides and demo of the presentation by Chris Sainty at the .NET Conf "Focus on Blazor" about routing.
 * [Blazor, a new framework for browser-based .NET apps](https://github.com/SteveSandersonMS/presentation-2019-06-NDCOslo) - ![GitHub stars](https://img.shields.io/github/stars/SteveSandersonMS/presentation-2019-06-NDCOslo?style=flat-square&cacheSeconds=604800) June 20, 2019 - Blazor, a new framework for browser-based .NET apps, by Steve Sanderson at the NDC Oslo.